The SafetyPro Podcast

 • Employee engagement

-Using cognitive interviews as part of the incident investigation process can also help to engage employees in the investigation process.
+Using cognitive interviews as part of the incident investigation process can also help engage employees.
 By encouraging employees to share their experiences and perspectives on the incident, you can demonstrate commitment to workplace safety, build trust with employees, and create a more robust safety culture.

 • Compliance

 In many industries, employers are required by law to investigate workplace incidents.
-Using cognitive interviews as part of your incident investigation process, one can meet legal requirements and comply with regulations.
+Using cognitive interviews as part of the incident investigation process can help one meet legal requirements and comply with regulations.
 Thoroughly investigating workplace safety incidents and taking corrective action can demonstrate that the company is taking the necessary steps to ensure the safety of its employees, which can help reduce the likelihood of legal action being taken.

 How to Conduct a Cognitive Interview